I'm new! I'm looking for a trainer kite...

 Building natural flying skills and muscle memory will make learning snowkiting much easier and most importantly much safer.

 4. Learn How To Evaluate Your Environment

-If possible, take your trainer kite and go fly in the areas you will be snowkiting in.
+If possible, take your trainer kite and go fly in some of the areas you will be snowkiting.
 You will learn about the quality of the wind and what wind directions are best.
 You will also become more aware of the area and what obstacles and hazards you need to be aware of.

 Keep a safe distance from ice shanties and those ice fishing.
 There may be popular areas where ice fisherman congregate.
-Knowing were these areas are will help you determine where you are going to access the lake and set up to fly in relation to the direction of the wind.
+Knowing were these areas are will help you determine where you will access the lake and set up to fly in relation to the direction of the wind.

 With fields and open terrain, what obstacles do you need to be aware of?
 Once again, the big question will be wind quality and optimal wind directions.
 Are there power lines, fences, post that you need to be aware of and stay a safe distance from?
 How about objects, ditches, rocks, or equipment that may be a hazard but hidden because of the snow?

 5. Take Lessons

 Taking lessons will help keep you and others around you safe.
 Lessons will also help you learn much faster than learning on your own.
 Kiting is a hands-on learning experience.
 How-to videos can play a role, but should never be a substitute for taking lessons before flying a full size kite.